Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Introduction

-\textbf{Contribution}: In~\cref{sec:sc-unknown-decorrelated}, we consider estimating the smoothness constant in an offline fashion (before running SGD).
-SGD with an offline estimate of the smoothness and exponentially decreasing step-sizes converges to the solution, though its rate is slowed down by a factor proportional to the estimation error in the smoothness.
-Our upper-bound shows that even if we misestimate the smoothness constant by a multiplicative factor of $\nu$, the convergence can slow down by a factor as large as $O(\exp(\nu))$.
-We complement this result with a lower-bound that shows that such a misestimation in the smoothness necessarily slows down the rate by a potentially exponential factor.
+\textbf{Contribution}: In~\cref{sec:sc-unknown-decorrelated}, we consider estimating the smoothness constant in an offline fashion (before running the algorithm).
+We prove that SGD with an offline estimate of the smoothness and exponentially decreasing step-sizes converges to the solution, though its rate is slowed down by a factor proportional to the estimation error in the smoothness.
+In particular, our upper-bound shows that misestimating the smoothness constant can slow down the convergence rate.
+We complement this result with a lower-bound that shows that this slowdown is unavoidable.

-Our results thus demonstrate the difficulty of obtaining noise-adaptive rates while being adaptive to the problem-dependent parameters.
+Our results thus demonstrate the difficulty of obtaining noise-adaptive rates while being adaptive to problem-dependent parameters.

+\textbf{Noise-adaptive SGD with Nesterov acceleration}: We now turn to the second limitation of existing noise-adaptive methods, and aim to use Nesterov acceleration in order to obtain the optimal $\tilde{O} \left(\exp(-T/\sqrt{\kappa}) + \nicefrac{\sigma^2}{T} \right)$ rate, without the knowledge of $\sigma^2$.
+The work in~\citet{jain2018accelerating,arjevani2020tight} satisfies the desired criteria for quadratic functions.
+For general smooth, strongly-convex functions, ~\citet{ghadimi2013optimal,kulunchakov2019estimate} obtain the desired rate, but require the knowledge of $\sigma^2$, and are consequently not noise-adaptive. \citet{aybat2019universally} propose a multi-stage accelerated algorithm that does not require knowledge of $\sigma^2$.
+The authors use a dynamical systems analysis, and prove that their algorithm achieves the desired optimal rate \emph{only for $T \geq 2 \sqrt{\kappa}$}.

+\textbf{Contribution}: In contrast, in~\cref{sec:acceleration}, we use SGD with a stochastic variant of Nesterov acceleration~\citep{cohen2018acceleration,vaswani2019fast} and the same exponentially decreasing step-sizes.
+We refer to the resulting method as Accelerated SGD (ASGD).
+Compared to~\citet{aybat2019universally}, ASGD is a more natural extension of the deterministic Nesterov accelerated gradient method.
+Under a bounded variance assumption on the stochastic gradients, we use the standard estimating sequences analysis, and prove that ASGD \emph{achieves the desired rate for all $T$ without the knowledge of $\sigma^2$}.
+Hence, exponentially decreasing step-sizes result in noise-adaptivity for both SGD and ASGD.

+\textbf{Contribution}: ASGD requires the knowledge of both the smoothness and strong-convexity parameters.
+As a step towards problem-adaptivity for ASGD, we analyze its convergence with offline estimates of these problem-dependent constants.
+To the best of our knowledge this is the first such result.
+We prove that, similar to SGD, misspecified ASGD converges to the minimizer, but its rate is slowed down by a factor proportional to the estimation errors.

-\textbf{Contribution}: In~\cref{sec:experiments}, we compare the performance of different step-size schemes on convex, supervised learning problems.
-Furthermore, we propose a novel variant of SLS that guarantees converges to the minimizer and demonstrate its practical effectiveness.
+\textbf{Contribution}: Finally, in~\cref{sec:experiments}, we evaluate the performance of different step-size schemes on strongly-convex supervised learning problems.
+We show that (A)SGD consistently out-perform existing noise-adaptive algorithms.
+We propose a novel variant of SLS that guarantees convergence to the minimizer and demonstrate its practical effectiveness in making (A)SGD problem-adaptive.